SkriptLang/AddonPatcher/README.md

 automatically patches all addons the moment you start the server.
 The Replacer variant will modify your addon.jar file for the addons that require patching.

-This variant [does not work](https://github.com/SkriptLang/AddonPatcher/issues/2) on Paper 1.19+.
+This variant [does not fully work](https://github.com/SkriptLang/AddonPatcher/issues/2) on Paper 1.19+.
+It can be used on those Paper versions, but requires you to restart your server (twice) after initially installing AddonPatcher, and when installing new addons.

 ### Java
 The Java variant is not a plugin: it is a standalone Java program that